Montana Grizzlies football: Montana State

-Montana's primary rivalry is the Brawl of the Wild (AKA: The Cat - Griz game) against the Montana State University Bobcats in Bozeman.
-The game has been played 121 times, and the Griz lead the series, 73-42-5.
-The Montana Grizzlies won the last game 37-7 on November 18, 2023.
+Montana's primary rivalry is the Brawl of the Wild (AKA: The Griz - Cat game) against the Montana State University Bobcats in Bozeman.
+The game has been played 124 times, and the Griz lead the series, 74-44-5.
+The Montana State Bobcats won the last game 31-28 on November 21, 2025.

 The series has three distinct periods.
 From 1897 to 1916, the teams didn't belong to a conference, but at times would play twice per year.
 Early seasons had seven games or less, with one season seeing the Grizzlies play just one game.
 Four of the five ties in the series came during this era.
 Montana won 12 games to Montana State's 7.

 In 1917, Montana State joined the Rocky Mountain Athletic Conference (RMAC).
 In 1924, Montana joined what is now the Pac-12 Conference when it entered the Pacific Coast Conference.
 The RMAC included several teams that would become Mountain West Conference members.
 When MSU joined the RMAC, it included Colorado, Colorado State, Utah, Utah State, and Brigham Young.
 When UM joined the PCC, it included Stanford, California, UCLA, USC, Oregon, Oregon State, Washington, Washington State, and Idaho.
 The Bobcats remained in the RMAC through 1956, while the Grizzlies remained in the PCC through 1949.
 Montana joined the Mountain States Conference from 1951–1961.
 MSU was independent from 1957–1962 and UM was independent in 1950 and 1962.
 During this period UM, enjoyed a 30-8-1 edge in Griz-Cat games.

 Both schools entered the Big Sky Conference as charter members in 1963, with Montana holding a 42-15-2 series lead.
 From 1963 to 1985, Montana State enjoyed its most successful period of the Griz - Cat rivalry.
 MSU won 17 games to just six for UM.
 Following that, Montana started "The Streak" when it won 16 straight games from 1986 to 2001.
 Montana holds a 31-28 lead in the series during the Big Sky era.